cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

   - None

 #### GWS.CHAT.7.2v0.1
-All Conversation Types SHALL be Selected.
+All conversation types SHALL be selected.

 - Rationale
   - This ensures that users are able to report content for different categories such as sensitive or confidential information.
 This provides additional monitoring capabilities.